 It truly is idolatry (respecting man’s word and traditions above God’s living and active Word) that has us lying down on our mats of condemnation and shame, and falling asleep to Christ’s finished work for us.

 Bettie asked herself: “Am I willing” to touch the untouchables?
 But what Bettie didn’t see is that she already has: countless times.
 You see, Anna was that untouchable.
-When so many other believers retreated from Anna as if she had the plague, when Anna chose to speak up and leave her church and online Christian communities, after the spiritual abuse she suffered, it was Bettie who stood by Anna and reached out.
 As Anna walked through horrific triggers of Complex Post-Traumatic Stress Disorder, Bettie continually showered Anna in encouragement from afar.
 It was the Holy Spirit speaking through Bettie who helped give Anna her voice back in Christ and His righteousness for her.

 Bettie prayed with Anna via Skype, even as the time-difference and Bettie’s ailing health made that extra hard for her.
 Bettie read and replied to Anna’s long and many emails from a genuine heart of compassion, even as her hands ached from the debilitating impact of arthritis.
 Even through deeply painful flares, Bettie has reached out to send Anna worship songs and Scriptures that God has placed on her heart.
-She has shared her own heartbreaking stories of church breakings, of speaking up and meeting rejection.
-She has confessed her own weakness and sins freely with Anna and in the process God has lifted away so much condemnation and shame from Anna’s shoulders.
+She has shared her own heartbreaking stories, her own weakness and sins freely with Anna and in the process God has lifted away so much condemnation and shame from Anna’s shoulders.